CRYPTOTEC

 APPLICATION

-• The number of dispensers/ha recommended is 300-400/ha depending on the crop and cultivar.
+The number of dispensers per ha recommended is 300-400/ha depending on the crop and cultivar.
 In kaki it is recommended to place 300-400 dispensers/ha depending on the pest pressure.
 In those cases where mating disruption is applied for first time, it is recommended to put 400 units/ha.
 In pomegranate, the number of dispensers/ha is 300 in non sensitive varieties such as Wonderful or Mollar and 400/ha in sensitive varieties like Acco or Smith.
 In vineyard it is recommended to place 400 dispensers/ha.

 HANDLING AND STORAGE

-It is recommended to keep the product in its original packaging, unopened in the freezer until ready to use.
-Under these conditions the product can be stored for at least two years.
+It is recommended to store the product in its original, unopened packaging, preferably in a freezer until the moment of use.
+Under these conditions, the product can be stored for a period of two years.